Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Want to get published in Phoenix Scholar?

-Submit your article for consideration to be included in a future issue.
+Submit your article for consideration to be included in the Fall 2024 issue.

-Started in 2017, the Phoenix Scholar began as a periodical created for showcasing research conducted within the University of Phoenix, College of Doctoral Studies.
-Since then, the Phoenix Scholar has published more than 16 issues with 268 contributive articles, as well as receiving its own ISSN from the National Library of Congress.
+Started in 2017, the Phoenix Scholar began as a periodical created to showcase research conducted within the University of Phoenix, College of Doctoral Studies.
+Since then, the Phoenix Scholar has developed into a robust research periodical with its own ISSN from the National Library of Congress.
 The primary areas for research the periodical seeks are contained within the following disciplines:

 • Education